 Procedures to clone VM files to another datastore (requires vCenter):

 1. Log in vSphere web client, and click Storage and select a VM you want to back up.

 2. Right-click and select Clone, and click Clone to virtual machine to open the wizard.

-3. In Edit setting page, do as follow:
+3. In Edit setting page, do as follows:

 ✦ Select a name and folder (no more than 80 words), then click Next.

-Procedures to copy datastore folders to another datastore:
+Procedures to copy VM folders from one datastore to another:

 1. Navigate to the Datastores and select Datastore Browser.

-2. First, go to the destination datastore and create a new directory to store the VM file
+2. First, go to the destination datastore and create a new directory to store the VM files.

-3. Go back to find the original VM folders or files (.vmdk files and .vmx files) that you want for backup, then click Copy.
+3. Go back to find the original VM folders or files (backup .vmdk files and .vmx files), then click Copy.